ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## skip_unavailable_shards {#settings-skip_unavailable_shards}

-Enables or disables silently skipping:
+Enables or disables silently skipping of unavailable shards.

+Shard is considered unavailable if all its replicas are unavailable.
+A replica is unavailable in the following cases:

+- ClickHouse can't connect to replica for any reason.

+    When connecting to a replica, ClickHouse performs several attempts.
+If all these attempts fail, the replica is considered unavailable.

-- Nodes, if their name can't be resolved through DNS.
+- Replica can't be resolved through DNS.

-    When skipping is disabled, ClickHouse requires that all the nodes in the [cluster configuration](../server_settings/settings.md#server_settings_remote_servers) are resolvable through DNS.
-Otherwise, ClickHouse throws an exception when trying to perform a query on the cluster.
+    If replica's hostname can't be resolved through DNS, it can indicate the following situations:

-    If skipping is enabled, ClickHouse considers unresolved nodes unavailable and tries to resolve them during every connection attempt.
-Such behavior creates the risk of an incorrect cluster configuration because the user can specify the wrong node name, and ClickHouse doesn't report it.
-However, this can be useful in systems with dynamic DNS, for example, [Kubernetes](https://kubernetes.io), where nodes can be unresolvable during downtime, and this is not an error.
+    - Replica's host has no a DNS record.
+It can occur in systems with dynamic DNS, for example, [Kubernetes](https://kubernetes.io), where nodes can be unresolvable during downtime, and this is not an error.

-- Shards, if there are no available replicas of the shard.

-    When skipping is disabled, ClickHouse throws an exception.

-    When skipping is enabled, ClickHouse returns a partial answer and doesn't report node availability issues.
+    - Configuration error.
+ClickHouse configuration file contains the wrong hostname.

 Possible values:

 - 1 — skipping enabled.

+    If a shard is unavailable, ClickHouse returns a result based on partial data  and doesn't report node availability issues.

 - 0 — skipping disabled.

+    If a shard is unavailable, ClickHouse throws an exception.

 Default value: 0.